$76 Find Cheap Flights from Redmond to Washington

 The average price of all round-trip flights from Redmond to Washington clicked on KAYAK for each day over the last 12 months.

 When flying from Redmond to Washington, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
-For your return to Redmond, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.
+For your return to Redmond, you’ll find the best rates on Sundays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from Redmond to Washington?